FullStackSimonIO/cms-template/RICHTEXT_CONFIGURATION.md

 1. **Consistent JSONB Structure**: All RichText fields follow the same Lexical format
 2. **Proper Type Generation**: `payload-types.ts` correctly identifies the field as RichText
 3. **Cross-Project Compatibility**: New projects using this template will have matching type definitions
+4. **Standard Features Only**: Uses only official Payload CMS Lexical features (no external dependencies)

 ## Migration Considerations